qeesung/gitaly/STYLE.md

 These are goroutines we expect to run the entire life of the process.
 If they crash, we expect them to be restarted.
 If they restart often, we may want a way to delay subsequent restarts to prevent resource consumption.
-See the [`dontpanic.GoForever`] for a useful function to handle goroutine restarts with Sentry observability.
+See [`dontpanic.GoForever`] for a useful function to handle goroutine restarts with Sentry observability.